Public Works' Americans with Disabilities Act (ADA) Transition Plan

 The Draft ADA Transition Plan for Public Works was developed in 2012.
 The plan can be accessed here.
-Public Works began an update for the Draft ADA Transition Plan for Public Works in 2017.
+Public Works began an update to the Draft ADA Transition Plan for Public Works in 2017.

 Public Works’ ADA Transition Plan Update

-Through a combination of the Public Works' ADA Transition Plan Update and an upcoming update to Access Minneapolis, the City’s transportation action plan, the City plans to address a variety of issues that impact the accessibility of city streets and sidewalks.
+Through a combination of the Public Works' ADA Transition Plan Update and an upcoming update to Access Minneapolis, the City’s Transportation Action Plan, the City plans to address a variety of issues that impact the accessibility of city streets and sidewalks.
 In particular, through these two planning processes, Public Works intends to lay out a series of priorities, policies and approaches to address barriers in the public right of way, including sidewalk gaps, complex intersections and obstacles inhibiting pedestrian movement, non-compliant sidewalks and/or driveways, and curb ramp reconstructions.